Wavelop/cra-with-module-alias/README.md

 cd cra-with-module-alias
 ```

-## Setup the environment and intall dependencies
+## Setup the environment and install dependencies

 Execute: